Stir Frying Lettuce?

 Stir fried romaine lettuce, is a great alternative to a tossed salad in the cooler months.
 It is a completely balanced food with the yin properties of the lettuce and the yang properties of the garlic and dried hot chili flakes.
 However if you do not believe in any of these theories, no worries just try the dish anyways just because it tastes great.
 In less than 5 minutes you can have a crisp, spicy vegetable dish will knock your socks off.

-Yang foods are believed to increase the body's heat, while Yin foods are believed to decrease the body's heat or decrease the metabolism.
+Yang foods are believed to increase the body’s heat, while Yin foods are believed to decrease the body’s heat or decrease the metabolism.
 Just to confuse you a little further some fruits and vegetables can be yin, some yang and some neutral (such as sweet potato and carrots).
 According to TCM, lettuce is a cooling (yin) vegetable.
 Ginger and chili are heating (yang) vegetables/herbs.
-Therefore the mix of both the yin and yang attributes give this dish a nice balance.
+Therefore the mix of both the yin and yang attributes gives Stir Fried Romaine Lettuce a nice balance.

 Generally speaking, Yang foods tend to be dense in energy from fat, while Yin foods tend to have high water content.
 My Chinese friends ideally try to eat both types of food to keep the body in balance.
 Maybe even without thinking about it, even if you do not have a Chinese heritage, you normally crave lighter dishes such as salads and such in the summer months and in the winter we crave soups, stews and carbohydrates.
 It is just a natural thing.

-Some of my older followers might remember my "Spicy Stir Fried Romaine Lettuce" as an old post from November 15, 2011.
-Stir Fried Romaine Lettuce is a great little recipe but my photos needed a little CPR and more updates are given to the recipe details to make it easier for you to make in your own kitchen.
-The next time you open your crisper and you see romaine lettuce, I hope you give this recipe a try instead of making a side salad to go with your meal.
+The next time you open your crisper and you see romaine lettuce, I hope you give this Stir Fried Romaine Lettuce a try instead of making a side salad to go with your meal.
 Have a super day!